 Intrathecal and systemic chemotherapy are given to prevent or treat the spread of leukemia cells to the brain and spinal cord.
 Sometimes radiation therapy to the brain is also given.

-The treatment of infants with newly diagnosed ALL during the remission induction, consolidation/intensification, and maintenance phases always includes combination chemotherapy.
+Treatment of infants with newly diagnosed ALL during the remission induction, consolidation/intensification, and maintenance phases always includes combination chemotherapy.
 Infants with ALL are given different anticancer drugs and higher doses of anticancer drugs than children 1 year and older in the standard-risk group.
-It is not clear whether a stem cell transplant during first remission will help the child live longer.
+It is not clear whether a stem cell transplant during first remission will help your child live longer.

 Intrathecal and systemic chemotherapy are given to prevent or treat the spread of leukemia cells to the brain and spinal cord.

-The treatment of newly diagnosed ALL in children and adolescents (10 years and older) during the remission induction, consolidation/intensification, and maintenance phases always includes combination chemotherapy.
-Children 10 years and older and adolescents with ALL are given more anticancer drugs and higher doses of anticancer drugs than children in the standard-risk group.
+Treatment of newly diagnosed ALL in adolescents and young adults during the remission induction, consolidation/intensification, and maintenance phases always includes combination chemotherapy.
+Adolescents and young adults with ALL are given more anticancer drugs and higher doses of anticancer drugs than children in the standard-risk group.

 Intrathecal and systemic chemotherapy are given to prevent or treat the spread of leukemia cells to the brain and spinal cord.
 Sometimes radiation therapy to the brain is also given.